 Enamel

 Besides waterproofing, outdoor spray paint should help protect materials from peeling and cracking.
-Fortunately, enamel paint can preserve outdoor objects despite exposure to extreme conditions.
+Fortunately, enamel paint type can preserve outdoor objects despite exposure to extreme conditions.

 Rust-Prevention